PERTH REGION OF HERITAGE ROSES IN AUSTRALIA

 Beautiful floral arrangements of gorgeous Heritage Roses from Chair Jan Eastman's own private garden.
 Jan's garden is a small suburban garden that is bountiful and beautiful.
 These romantic arrangments may inspire you to add some Heritage Roses to your garden, no matter how small it is.
 If you would like to ask about any of the arrangments, hit subscribe and start a conversation in the forum!
 VIEW GALLERY

-Rose Inspiration - Mostly Roses Nursery, Newlands near Balingup
+Rose Inspiration - Mostly Roses Small Rose Farm, Newlands near Balingup

-Mostly Roses Nursery in Newlands, Western Australia, is one of PRHRiA members' favourite go-to nursery for heritage roses.
-Seamus Johnston has created a Rose Heaven for old rose enthusiasts, and his dedication to the cultivation of old roses is impressive.
-Chair Jan Eastman also shares recollections of visiting Mostly Roses for the first time.
-If you cannot visit soon, enjoy some inspo pics from Mostly Roses HERE
+Mostly Roses in Newlands, Western Australia, is one of PRHRiA members' favourite places to see heritage roses.
+Seamus Johnston has created a Rose Heaven for Old Rose enthusiasts, and his dedication to the cultivation of old roses is impressive.
+Chair Jan Eastman shares recollections of visiting Mostly Roses for the first time.
+If you cannot visit soon, enjoy some inspirational pictures from Mostly Roses HERE

 Old Nursery Catalogues from Years Gone By - Informative & Amusing!

 We feel privileged to have a small collection of old nursery catalogues that may be viewed in our library at Falls Farm Cottage in Lesmurdie.
-They are a fascinating read, and it is interesting to note that most of the nurseries admin offices at the time were often in the same street, in the city!
-Please EMAIL Jan Eastman for more details.
-You may also view some, or part of some, catalogues HERE.
+They are a fascinating read, and it is interesting to note that most of the nurseries administration offices at the time were often in the same street, in the city!
+Please EMAIL Jan Eastman for details on how you can access our library.
+You may also view part of some catalogues HERE.